mikewest/mgc/mikewest.org/2006/2006-07-28-i-wish-i-was-at-oscon-subversion-best-practices.markdown

 layout: post
 tags:
 - Subversion
-title: "I wish I was at OSCON: \u201CSubversion Best Practices\u201D"
+title: "I wish I was at OSCON: 'Subversion Best Practices'"
 ---
 In the same spirit as this week's [revision control article][article], I ran across a [great summary][bestpractices] of an [OSCON presentation entitled "Subversion Best Practices"][oscon] (via: [Brad Choate][brad]).
 Normally, I'd just stuff this into my linkroll and leave it at that, but this is really interesting material that's worth talking about.
 Ben Collins-Sussman & Brian W. Fitzpatrick's (Subversion developers, and co-authors of ["Version Control with Subversion"][svnbook]) presentation deals with the way Subversion is _actually used_ on large software projects.
 Two ideas that jumped out at me: